hAkselS/FKW_detector/README.md

 The audio tranform directory holds code used to transorm audio into spectrograms.

-## Detection
+## Prediction Interface
-The detection directory hold code that handles selection of audio and images for analysis.
+The prediction interface directory hold code that handles selection of audio and images for analysis.
 Detection also holds the script used to analyze spectrograms with AI.